 Now we see that with the introduction of PCIe 4.0, we have seen the storage speed take a massive jump.
 The Sabrent 1TB Rocket Nvme SSD claims a Read speed of 5 GB/s and a Write speed of 4.4 GB/s with throughput as high as 750K IOPS.
 This speed only comes with a newer motherboard of the modern times, with the older motherboards the Read and Write speed gets significantly dropped up to 3.4 GB/s and 3 GB/s.

-The Sabrent SSD also comes with some decent endurance numbers as well, 1.2 Million hours MTBF and up to 3600 TBW.
+The Sabrent SSD also comes with some decent endurance numbers and 1.2 Million hours MTBF and up to 3600 TBW.
 There is also a custom heatsink available for those who need maximum performance and don’t want to worry about heat generation slowing their drive down.
 This heat sink is a combination of aluminum and copper and is very easy to install.
 The Sabrent SSD is backward compatible with PCIe 3 motherboards.

 WD BLACK SN850 M.2 NVMe SSD